caitp/TC39-Proposals/tc39-reflect-isconstructor-iscallable.md

 4. If argument has a [[FunctionKind]] internal slot with value `classConstructor`, return false.
 5. Return true.

-(Should be Return "[IsCallable](https://people.mozilla.org/~jorendorff/es6-draft.html#sec-iscallable)(argument)", but adjusted to not report Class constructors as callable)
+(Should be Return "[IsCallable](https://people.mozilla.org/~jorendorff/es6-draft.html#sec-iscallable)(argument)", but adjusted to not report Class constructors as callable, as they throw unconditionally without invoking any author'd code, in the current draft)

 ###Reflect.isConstructor(argument)